Hexamethylphosphoramide

 Hexamethylphosphoramide, often abbreviated HMPA, is a phosphoramide (an amide of phosphoric acid) with the formula [(CH_{3})_{2}N]_{3}PO.
-This colorless liquid is a useful reagent in organic synthesis.
+This colorless liquid is used as a solvent in organic synthesis.

 Structure and reactivity

-HMPA is the oxide of the highly basic tertiary phosphine hexamethylphosphorous triamide (HMPT), P(NMe2)3.
+HMPA is the oxide of tris(dimethylamino)phosphine, P(NMe2)3.
 Like other phosphine oxides (such as triphenylphosphine oxide), the molecule has a tetrahedral core and a P=O bond that is highly polarized, with significant negative charge residing on the oxygen atom.

 Compounds containing a nitrogen–phosphorus bond typically are degraded by hydrochloric acid to form a protonated amine and phosphate.

 It dissolves alkali metal salts and alkali metals, forming blue solutions which are stable for a few hours.
 Solvated electrons are present in these blue solutions.

 Applications

 HMPA is a specialty solvent for polymers, gases, and organometallic compounds.
 It improves the selectivity of lithiation reactions by breaking up the oligomers of lithium bases such as butyllithium.
 Because HMPA selectively solvates cations, it accelerates otherwise slow SN2 reactions by generating more bare anions.
 The basic nitrogen centers in HMPA coordinate strongly to Li+.

 HMPA is a ligand in the useful reagents based on molybdenum peroxide complexes, for example, MoO(O2)2(HMPA)(H2O) is used as an oxidant in organic synthesis.